Transformation and innovation of knowledge in the construction and sustainable function of housing in the town of San Juan Chamula

 Abstract

-From the Chamula worldview housing has played functions for rest and shelter, therefore it was considered as a sacred place.
-When building one, ceremonies and offerings were carried out to appease any disgust of the guardians of Mother Earth, as they considered that nature had life, and to avoid any misfortune among the members of the family.
-For this, it was necessary to offer music, songs, and special dishes to feed the house and the Earth, so there would be harmony and well-being.
-Today, that worldview has been disrupted by the presence of multiple religions and other factors.
+According to the Chamula cosmovision, the house has played functions for rest and shelter, it was considered a sacred place; when building it, ceremonies and offerings were carried out to placate any displeasure of the guardians of Mother Earth, since it was considered that nature had life, and to avoid any misfortune among family members, it was necessary to offer music, songs and special dishes to feed the house and the Earth, so they would have harmony and wellbeing.
+However, Chamula housing has gone through three different stages of transition that framed the history from 1940 to 1970, 1980 to 2000 and 2000 to 2022.
+It can be observed that, from 1990 onwards, the constructions were made of industrialized materials such as bricks, block and cement.
+Today, the architectural knowledge and construction know-how of the first transition period has been innovated due to international migration and other factors.

 Author Biographies